Strictly Business (1991 film): Plot

 At a cocktail party, Waymon tells David who's also vying for partner that he completed the Savoy tower report.
-Deidre responds very negatively to Bobby's arrival, threatening to dump Wayman if he leaves with him.
+Deidre responds very negatively to Bobby's arrival, threatening to dump Waymon if he leaves with him.
 The guys head to Natalie's work, only to find out it's been closed down by the IRS.
 Waymon takes her off, she tells him of her dream to be a club owner and they spend the evening together.

 Meanwhile, David and his trainee sneak into the office and make changes to the report.
 Bobby gets it to the potential Japanese investors, who pull their bid.
-Wayman, thinking Bobby screwed up, gets him fired.
+Waymon, thinking Bobby screwed up, gets him fired.
 He himself is told that if he doesn't get another buyer by Monday he is also fired.

 Natalie shows up in the office for her lunch date with Waymon admidst his stressful search for a new investor.
 He's cold and upsets her, so she tells him off and leaves.
 Then his secretary comes, showing him that Bobby couldn't have been to blame.
 Waymon seeks him out, apologizes and tells him about their need for a big investor.
 Bobby says to have his big presentation set for Monday and goes.

 First thing Monday the Holleran brother of the Harlem National Bank arrive, and Waymon realises he'd met them out with Bobby in a club.
 After his presentation they sign on as the Tower's investors, and Waymon is made partner.
 In the lobby when they find David his trainee rats him out and he gets fired.